 What can’t a LAPL pilot do?

-- Fly outside EASA countries.
-It is a sub-ICAO licence, so is not recognised elsewhere
+- Fly abroad.
+It is a sub-ICAO licence.
+UK LAPLs are not recognised elsewhere, even in Europe.

 - Fly in cloud (IMC) or under IFR